 Applications are invited from interested and suitably qualified nationals of Caribbean Community (CARICOM) Member States and Associate Members of the Caribbean Community to fill the above-mentioned position in the Caribbean Community Secretariat with assigned duty station in Guyana.

-Under the direction of the Deputy Programme Manager, Information and Communication Technology for Development (ICT4D), Directorate for Trade and Economic Integration (TEI), the incumbent contributes to the advancement of the implementation of the Integrated Work Plan for the CARICOM Single ICT Space with particular focus on the 11th EDF ICT projects to include the regional ICT Sector Audit, the development and implementation of a Caribbean Digital Agenda Framework, Regional Digital Cooperation Framework and a Knowledge Management Framework.
-The position involves working closely with other 11th EDF programme staff and other officers in the Secretariat, regional officials and consultants specifically with regard to the ICT initiatives and outputs.
-The position also requires facilitating the mainstreaming of ICT4D within the Secretariat and through other Organs of the Community.
+Under the supervision of the Deputy Programme Manager, Information and Communication Technology for Development (ICT4D), Directorate for Trade and Economic Integration (TEI), the incumbent contributes to the implementation of the Integrated Work Plan for the CARICOM Single ICT Space with particular focus on the 11th EDF ICT Projects which include a regional ICT Sector Audit/ digital development assessment, development of knowledge products(e.g. a dashboard/portal), the development and implementation of a Caribbean Digital Agenda Framework, Regional Digital Cooperation Framework and a Knowledge Management Framework.
+The position involves working closely with other 11th EDF programme staff and other officers in the Secretariat, regional officials and consultants specifically regarding the ICT initiatives and outputs.
+The position also provides support for mainstreaming of ICT4D within the Secretariat and through Organs of the Community (e.g., COTED ICT).

 The job is deemed to be effectively and efficiently done when:

 - 11th European Development Fund (EDF) Project rules and requirements are followed/satisfied;

 - Technical consultations and other approved 11th EDF activities are regularly monitored and completed on time and within budget;

 - Timely and accurate advice, guidance and support related to the 11th EDF ICT4D project is provided;

 - Potential or actual risks (financial or otherwise) are identified;

 - Approved 11th EDF project funding is utilised in a timely manner;